nathanielwarner/flightgear-photoscenery/README.md

 ## Building from source

-1. Clone this repository with submodules. (`git clone --recurse-submodules https://github.com/nathanielwarner/flightgear-photoscenery`)
-2. Apply the patches for simgear and fgdata. (provided as `simgear.patch` and `fgdata.patch` respectively)
+1. Acquire my patched [FlightGear Base Data Package](https://drive.google.com/file/d/1EpoZ_q4DWyztCyWyN7MqkekrN28QzTKi/view?usp=sharing).
+(This is too large to be put on GitHub.)
+Extract it somewhere.
-3. Follow the build and install instructions provided in simgear.
-You may want to change the install prefix so as not to overwrite another installation of simgear.
+2. Clone my patched [SimGear repository](https://github.com/nathanielwarner/simgear), and follow the normal install instructions.
+You may want to set the install prefix so as not to conflict with an existing installation of simgear.
-4. Follow the build instructions provided in flightgear.

-SimGear, as well as the FlightGear base data package (fgdata), need to be patched.
-These patches are provided here as `simgear.patch` and `fgdata.patch`.
+3. Clone the normal FlightGear repository, at the release/2020.2 branch. (`git clone -b release/2020.2 https://git.code.sf.net/p/flightgear/flightgear`).
+Follow the normal build instructions, making sure that the base data package and simgear location is set to the patched ones you downloaded.

 ## Screenshots